 Eating uncooked dried pasta, right out of the box, is not alarmingly dangerous.
 You are unlikely to notice any ill effects from consuming a small amount of raw pasta now and again.
 Most of the problems have to do with digestibility.
 However, there are some dangers to consuming uncooked dried pasta.

 Did You Know?
 While many assume fresh is always better, and American chefs often claim that Italians only eat fresh pasta.
-You can read more about how and why Italians prioritize specific pasta types and how it affects the finished dish.
+The truth is quite the opposite.
+Read More: Do Italians Only Eat Fresh Pasta?

 Raw Pasta Digestibility